How to Avoid the Hook Effect & Ensure Accurate Pregnancy Results

 You need to seek treatment if you are experiencing an ectopic pregnancy, so follow up with your doctor if you think you’re pregnant but can’t get a positive result.

-Medications such as promethazine and benzodiazepines can cause inaccuracy in pregnancy test results.
 Make sure your doctor knows what medication you are on so they can help you determine if it is interfering with test results.